-When I graduated from high school I decided to enlist in the United States Air Force.
+If you’re looking for real life examples of great leadership qualities, this is the best leadership story ever.
+When I graduated from high school, I decided to enlist in the US Air Force.
 The idea of earning money for college, building a career and seeing the world intrigued and excited me.
 My friends were surprised.
 My parents were supportive.
-There was just one small problem – I had to lose 20 pounds to meet Air Force weight requirements.
+There was just one small problem – I had to lose 20 pounds to meet the Air Force weight requirements.

 So all summer long I ate hard boiled eggs and green salads.
 I ran around the neighborhood trying to jog off the weight.
-Slowly the weight came off.
+And slowly it did come off.

 Then came the big day when my parents drove me to the Induction Center in Buffalo NY.
 I was eager to board the plane to basic training, but first there was a physical to face.